Contents

 4.3 Conduct and Ethics Training Tools

-4.3.1 In addition to the policies and case studies contained in this Manual, "What Do We Mean By Ethics?" (a discussion paper prepared by EES) and the ReFLECT Model for Decision-Making (a system developed by the Australian Public Service Commission) are tools which work units can use to guide discussion on conduct and ethics issues.
+4.3.1 In addition to the policies and case studies contained in this Manual, the ReFLECT Model for Decision-Making (a system developed by the Australian Public Service Commission) is a tool that guides discussion on conduct and ethics issues.

 The ReFLECT Model of Decision-Making